Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 :abbr:`OpenCL (Open Computing Language)` is supported for GPU rendering with *AMD* graphics cards.
-Blender Supports grahics cards with :abbr:`GCN (Graphics Core Next)` generation 2 and above.
+Blender Supports graphics cards with :abbr:`GCN (Graphics Core Next)` generation 2 and above.
-To make sure your GPU is supported, see the
-`list of GCN generations <https://en.wikipedia.org/wiki/Graphics_Core_Next#Iterations>`__ with the GCN generation and supported graphics cards.
+To make sure your GPU is supported, see the `list of GCN generations <https://en.wikipedia.org/wiki/Graphics_Core_Next#Iterations>`__ with the GCN generation and supported graphics cards.

 AMD OpenCL GPU rendering is supported on Windows and Linux, but not on macOS.